-Ohio’s 529 Plan can be used at schools nationwide
+Ohio’s 529 Plan can be used many schools nationwide

 New qualified costs

-With the passage of the SECURE ACT component of the Further Consolidated Appropriations Act at the end of 2019, certain apprenticeships costs — fees, textbooks, supplies, and equipment, including required trade tools— can now be paid with a 529 plan withdrawal.
+With the passage of the SECURE ACT component of the Further Consolidated Appropriations Act, certain apprenticeships costs — fees, textbooks, supplies, and equipment, including required trade tools— can now be paid with a 529 plan withdrawal.
 The apprenticeship program must be registered with the Secretary of Labor’s National Apprenticeships Act in order to use a 529 plan withdrawal.
 Interested parties can check the Labor Department’s search tool to confirm that a program is eligible.

 The SECURE ACT also allows families to pay for any student loan that qualifies for the federal student loan income tax deduction with a 529 distribution.
 There is a $10,000 lifetime limit per 529 beneficiary.
 However, an additional $10,000 can be used to repay each of the siblings’ qualified student loans of the beneficiary.
 All withdrawal requests must be made within the same calendar year in which the expense was incurred, or when the student loan payment was made.